cee7zm/SWE_Tutorial/README.md

 brew install cask
 brew install --cask docker
 ```

-D. If you don't have an IDE, I'm going to be using VS Code, so be sure to download that too.

 ### Begin Tutorial
 1. Create a cluster on Red Hat Openshift using IBM Cloud. https://cloud.ibm.com/